btindol178/Flask_Dynamic_Column_Selection_Upload_Select/README.txt

 		- Then it submits the calculated df to uploads/manipulated_exce and to the manipulated (sql alchemy database)
 		- redirects you and shows you data that has new column
 	- Then upon download you can get file

+# Note need to create folder name templates
+# Need to create folder called uploads and in uploads a folder called excel_uploads and one called manipulated_excel